 This Science site provides simple experiments and lesson plans for kids who homeschool or want to do their own experiments for fun.
 While this site is quite enjoyable it is most appropriate for the very young.

-The United Nations Cyberschoolbus is an education site created as the online education component of the Global Teaching and Learning Project, whose mission is to promote education about international issues and the United Nations.
+The United Nations Cyberschoolbus is an educational site created as the online education component of the Global Teaching and Learning Project, whose mission is to promote education about international issues and the United Nations.
 The Global Teaching and Learning Project produces high quality teaching materials and activities designed for educational use and for training teachers.
-The vision of this Project is to provide exceptional educational resources (both online and in print) to students growing up in a world undergoing increased globalization.
+The vision of this project is to provide exceptional educational resources (both online and in print) to students growing up in a world undergoing increased globalization.

 This website is designed to teach students about the fascinating weather that affects us day to day.
 This is a great learning resource for parents and teachers.

 "Web Resources are links to other Internet sites that will help students, teachers, and parents in their mathematical endeavors.
 They provide additional resources for homework help, test preparation, teacher support, history of mathematics, and more."

 The Big History Project (BHP) is a history course covering 13.8 billion years of history told through engaging videos, animations, articles, and classroom activities targeting middle- and high-school students.
 Big History challenges students to think critically and broadly, and tries to ignite a passion for inquiry and exploration.
 In addition to helping students master the sequence and scope of 13.8 billion years, the course focuses on three essential skills: thinking across scale, integrating multiple disciplines, and making and testing claims.
 The materials are free and are available to be used by school districts, individual schools, teachers, homeschool families and the general public.